- Organic foods and small scale production can be good for the environment, particularly if ‘food miles’ are also reduced.

 - Food festivals and other events celebrating local produce, such as Pershore Plum Fayre, Big Apple weekend, Asparagus Festival (Evesham) are listed on the Events page.

 - Malvern Green website rounds up local environmental groups and projects.

 Use public transport, cycling and walking to minimise environmental impact, maximise enjoyment and appreciate the locality.
 See Walking the Malverns for local groups, guides and leaflets.
 For bike travel, Cycling Around Malvern for countryside, Cycle in Malvern for town facilities, and places on our Around Malvern page are within cycling distance (but not necessarily for low-mileage cyclists!).
 Getting Here gives local train and bus details.

 Malvern has two organic/wholefood specialist outlets:

-– Bran Tub, Worcester Road (near the row of estate agents), vegetarian.
+– Bran Tub, Worcester Road, vegetarian.

 – Greenlink Organics, Graham Road.
 Has a cafe area, also refill your Ecover bottles here.